Sarthak0008/Weather-App/README.md

 # Weather-App
-Weather App shows forecast weather using Api.Calculate wind speed,max and min temperature including icon of day type either bright sunny or rainy. this map also shows map of that perticular region.
+Weather App shows forecast weather using Api.Calculate wind speed,max and min temperature including icon of day type either bright sunny or rainy.
+This Aap also shows map of that perticular region.